telerik/kendo-ui-core/docs/controls/editors/datepicker/how-to/AngularJS/localization-using-angular-translate.md

 page_title: Localize with Angular Translate | Kendo UI DatePicker
 description: "Learn how to localize the Kendo UI DatePicker in AngularJS environment with Angular Translate."
 slug: howto_localize_datepicker_using_angular_translate
+position: 1
 ---

 # Localize with Angular Translate

-The example below demonstrates how to localize a Kendo UI DatePicker in an AngularJS environment using Angular Translate.
+The following example demonstrates how to localize a DatePicker in an AngularJS environment by using [Angular Translate](https://github.com/angular-translate/angular-translate).

 ###### Example